To request and pay for a transcript from UAB, visit the Office of the Registrar.

 I am trying to register and it asks for an Alternate PIN or Registration Access Code (RAC).

 You must obtain a new code EVERY semester to register.
-If you are an IEM client, you will receive this by e-mail prior to registration each semester.
+If you are an IEM client, you will receive this information by e-mail prior to registration each semester.
 If you are not an IEM client, please contact your academic advisor.

 I cannot register because of a hold on my account – who do I need to call?